sparkfun/SparkFun_Qwiic_Pocket_Dev_Board_ESP32_C6/docs/arduino_example.md

 Now that we've installed the espressif boards package in Arduino, it's time to upload our first sketch to make sure everything is working properly.

-## Example 1 - Blink & Hello World
+## Example 1 - Blink

-This basic example blinks the blue STAT LED on the board and also prints out "Hello World" over the USB serial connection.
-Copy the code below into a blank sketch or download the example from the [GitHub Repository]().
+This basic example makes sure the board package installed correctly and the board accepts programming properly to blink the blue STAT LED on the board every second.
+Open the example in Arduino by navigating to File > Examples > Basics > 01-Blink.

 !!! note "USB CDC On Boot Settings"